FoundationDB/fdb-record-layer/docs/GettingStarted.md

 }
 ```

-Additionally we need to add the following:
+Additionally, we need to add the following:

 ```gradle
 protobuf {